A European Christmas market trip is a bucket list vacation for many–and for good reason!

 Personally, our favorite markets so far are in Germany, Austria, and France–but we fully intend to keep exploring and adding more destinations to our list of favorites in the years to come.

-Here are the best Christmas markets in Europe!
+Here is where to find the best Christmas markets in Europe!

 Table of Contents